learn-co-students/dsc-4-38-04-big-data-analytics-apache-spark-seattle-ds-career-040119/README.md

 You are expected to spend around 90 - 120 minutes reading this article.
 It is an excellent article and all the key aspects of spark computational environment are summarized and presented in an excellent manner.

+## Summary

+In this lesson, you read the scientific article "Big data Analytics on Apache Spark", which covers the key aspects of Spark's computational environment.